antonymarcano/postcode/README.md

     cake test

+If you've used brew to install node, you may see some method deprecation warnings:

+    path.existsSync is now called `fs.existsSync`.
+    path.exists is now called `fs.exists`.

+Don't worry about that.
+It should disappear once the latest of the above are available via homebrew.

-This is just some example tests to help make sure the environment is set up and working for both js source and coffeescript.
+The tests that run now are just some example tests to help make sure the environment is set up and working for both js source and coffeescript.

-I am going to experiment with different environment setups before starting the exercise.
-I'm currently going for a pure javascript environment for now.
-I may take advantage of some ruby gems at a later date.